Vlad29012003/Snake_game/README.md

 - Use the arrow keys to control the movement of the snake.
 - Press 'Q' to quit the game.

+## To Do

+- Add high score functionality.
+- Implement different levels of difficulty.

 ## Contributing